waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **H41:** The eastern corridor of B1F, accessed via the warp panel at (5, 15), contains a path to the boss.
 (Result: It's a one-way exit.)
 *   **H39:** The invisible floor maze near the entrance contains the primary path forward.
 (Result: It's a series of dead ends or loops.)

+### Falsified Hypotheses
+*   **H48:** Speaking to Lance on B3F after obtaining both passwords is the required trigger to open the locked door on B2F.
+(Result: Lance is no longer on B3F.)
+*   **H47:** With the arrow tiles on B1F permanently disabled, a new path is now accessible within the central maze area that leads to the eastern section of B2F.
+(Result: The central maze area is a series of dead ends.)
+*   **H46:** The switch at (19, 11) on B1F can be toggled back on.
+(Result: It's a one-time switch.)
+*   **H45:** The western corridor of B2F, accessed via the ladder at (3, 14), contains a path to the eastern section of the floor.
+(Result: It's a dead end.)
+*   **H41:** The eastern corridor of B1F, accessed via the warp panel at (5, 15), contains a path to the boss.
+(Result: It's a one-way exit.)
+*   **H39:** The invisible floor maze near the entrance contains the primary path forward.
+(Result: It's a series of dead ends or loops.)

 ### Current Hypothesis
-*   **H48:** Speaking to Lance on B3F after obtaining both passwords is the required trigger to open the locked door on B2F.
+*   **H49:** Lance has moved to the locked door on B2F and is waiting for me there.
+Interacting with him in front of the door will trigger the event.
-*   **Test:** Navigate to Lance's last known position on B3F and interact with him.
+*   **Test:** Navigate to the locked door on B2F at (14, 12) and see if Lance is present.
-*   **Falsification Plan:** If interacting with Lance does not advance the puzzle, I will systematically interact with every background object on B2F and B3F to find the true trigger.
+*   **Falsification Plan:** If Lance is not at the door, I will systematically re-explore all floors of the hideout to find him or another trigger.

 ## IV.
 Future Testing & Verification Notes
 *   **Ledge Verification:** I must explicitly try to move *up* a ledge at the next opportunity to scientifically confirm this is impossible.